wp-plugins/naked-social-share/readme.txt

 == Upgrade Notice ==

-= 1.1.1 =
+= 1.1.2 =
-Changed the method used to retrieve the Facebook share count.
+Added more spans and class names to the markup for more styling control.